apache/pekko/docs/src/main/paradox/stream/stream-customize.md

 ### Rate decoupled operators

-Sometimes it is desirable to *decouple* the rate of the upstream and downstream of an operator, synchronizing only when needed.
+Sometimes, it is desirable to *decouple* the rate of the upstream and downstream of an operator, synchronizing only when needed.

 This is achieved in the model by representing a `GraphStage` as a *boundary* between two regions where the